 Tyne & Wear Archives, Blandford House, Blandford Square, Newcastle Upon Tyne NE1 4JA

-A local authority record office particularly strong in industrial records.
+A local authority record office particularly strong in shipbuilding and industrial records.

 Victoria and Albert Museum, Archive of Art and Design, 23 Blythe Road, London W14 0QX